Rochester Philatelic Association

 Two hospital stamp clubs were supported by the RPA.
 One was at the Rochester State Hospital run by Rudolph Langer and the other at the Canandaigua Veterans Hospital run by Charles Messner.

 The later half of the 1950's was quite active.
-On January 21, 1956, the RPA sponsored a junior exhibit contest, with the winning entry being sent to the FIPEX stamp show in New York City that April.
+On January 21, 1956, the RPA sponsored a junior exhibit contest, with the winning entries being sent to the FIPEX stamp show in New York City that April.
 A club library was formed in memory of Ed Huggler.
 Several RPA members contributed books that contained bookplates noting their donation.
 The club collection was still going strong with Henry Berman as the curator of the 44 frames of material.
-It remains a valuable resource for RPA members today.
+It remained a valuable resource for the RPA members through the 1960s.

 Another attempt to form a youth program was started in 1958.
 The RPA Junior Stamp Club was intended for children over 12 years old and met on the same dates as the senior club.
 Jerome O'Neill, Jr., a junior member, already had international exhibiting experience, having been invited to show his collection of flown dirigible first day covers at the 1957 Soviet Youth Festival held in Moscow.